James McCalmont: Political career

 Having left the military, McCalmont was eligible to stand in the 1874 general election, and he was nominated as one of three candidates for the Home Rule League in Longford.
 The election was won by Myles O'Reilly and George Errington, with McCalmont receiving only 26 votes.
 Following this defeat he returned to the military for a further seven years, before again retiring to stand for the newly created Antrim East constituency as a Conservative candidate in 1885.
 He was elected, and was subsequently re-elected for a further seven elections, holding the seat until his death.
 From 1892 he was a member of the Irish Unionist party.
 During his time in parliament, McCalmont was heavily involved in Irish and military affairs, particularly with regards to the increasingly dominant subject of Irish home rule.
 He was involved in the defeat of the Irish Home Rule Bill in 1886 and 1893.

-Personal life & death
+Personal life and death

-McCalmont was married to Mary Caroline Romer (1859–1922) in Dolgelly, Wales, in 1880.
+McCalmont was married to Mary Caroline Romer (1859–1922) in Dolgelly, Wales, on 14 October 1880.
 The couple had two children, Robert and Margaret.
 Outside of politics, McCalmont was a keen pianist and sportsman.
 He frequently entered the Waterloo Cup, and was heavily involved in the development of the Royal Portrush Golf Club.

 McCalmont made his final public appearance in September 1912 at a demonstration regarding the Home Rule Crisis.
 He died in February 1913, aged 65, following a short illness.
 His death resulted in a by-election in Antrim East, and his son, Robert McCalmont succeeded him as MP until 1919.